The Value of Accreditation and Standards

 - complete sets of materials from a manufacturer authorized by AMI.

-For a more in-depth description of the AMI accreditation standards, visit the AMI website.
+For a more in-depth description of the AMI accreditation standards, please visit the AMI website.

 The following description is excerpted from an overview on the AdvancedED website: